Ysl02138/Inorganic-mercury-PBPK/README.md

-First commit: add AUC for blood in all three species and Add "State varialbes (e.g., AGI=0)" in the Initial section, the latter to be in the same format of HED conversion (if needed).
+First commit: add AUC for blood in all three species and Add "State variables (e.g., AGI=0)" in the Initial section, the latter to be in the same format of HED conversion (if needed).